Your Medical Records

 - Despite our best endeavours, on rare occasions you may feel you have cause for complaint.
 We will make every effort to look into this and put it right.
 Please discuss your problems, suggestions and complaints with the The Practice Manager.

 At Somerset Bridge Medical Centre we strive to give the best service possible to everyone who attends our practice.

 If we receive a compliment we share this with the individual and team involved as well as the GPs.
 We use these as an opportunity to ensure the good practice is established throughout the practice.

 However, we are aware that things can sometimes go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 We view all complaints as an opportunity to see where things have gone wrong and make improvements to the service we give.
 This may be by educating the team, changing a procedure or process or providing more patient education.
 All complaints are discussed (anonymously) in practice meetings so that we make the best improvements as a result.

 We believe in acting on a complaint as soon as possible – ideally as soon as we are aware a patient is unhappy.
 So, if you are unhappy with any aspect of our care or service, please tell us straight away as this means we can resolve the problem or explain why it has occurred and thus gives you the best possible outcome.

 Please ask to speak to the Duty manager if you have a concern about your care who will always be happy to assist you.
-If the matter cannot be resolved informally your complaint will be passed to Practice manager to formally investigate .
-Details of our in-house complaints procedure can be found in our patient information leaflet which is available from reception.
+If the matter cannot be resolved informally your complaint will be passed to Practice manager (Complaints Manager) to formally investigate .
+Details of our in-house complaints procedure can be found in our 'Help Us to Get it Right' Patient Information Leaflet below, which is also available from reception.